Computing Projective Implicit Representations from Poset Towers: Introduction

 Our algorithm takes advantage of the special structure of the chain complex $C_\bullet(K)$.
-We observe that the presentation matrix $p_\ell^1$ (almost) has the structure of the boundary matrix of a $P$-filtered graph.
+We observe that the presentation matrix $p_\ell^1$ (almost) has the structure of the boundary matrix of a $P$-filtered graph (Definition~\ref{def:boundary_p}).
 This allows us to construct a minimal presentation by constructing a graph and avoiding closing (superfluous) cycles.
-We represent the maps $p_\ell^1$ and $f_\ell$ by $P$-graded matrices.
+We represent the maps $p_\ell^1$ and $f^0_\ell$ by $P$-graded matrices.
 Together, they faithfully represent the chain complex $C_\bullet(K)$.
 Given this representation, one could now compute a projective implicit representation of $H_\ell(K)$ by purely algebraic methods.
 However, we observe that the structure of $C_\bullet(K)$ can be further exploited to efficiently compute an (asymptotically minimal) second term $p_\ell^2$ in a projective resolution of $C_\ell(K)$, as depicted in \eqref{eq:intro_presentation}.
 We compute $p_\ell^2$, which can be interpreted as capturing relations among relations, by detecting cycles in a graph associated with $p_\ell^1$.
-Finally, we take advantage of the graph structure of $p_\ell^1$ a third time to construct a projective implicit representation of $H_\ell(K)$ from \eqref{eq:intro_presentation}.
-To achieve this, we have to compute certain maps to correct for the failure of the maps $f_\ell$ to form a chain complex.
-These correction terms can be determined by solving linear systems.
-Again, the graph structure of the coefficient matrix allows us to solve these systems much more efficiently.
+We take advantage of the graph structure of $p_\ell^1$ a third time to compute the maps $f_\ell^1$, lifting the boundary maps $\partial_\ell$ to the relations, and $\vartheta_{\ell+1}$, which corrects for the failure of the maps $f^0_\ell$ to form a chain complex.
+These maps can be determined by solving linear systems, but the graph structure of the coefficient matrix allows us to solve these systems much more efficiently.
+Finally, we construct a projective implicit representation of $H_\ell(K)$ by assembling the maps in \eqref{eq:intro_presentation} (see Section \ref{sec:pirep_theory}).